mlpack/mlpack/doc/user/load_save.md

 // Train a linear regression model, fitting an intercept term and using an L2
 // regularization parameter of 0.3.
-mlpack::LinearRegression lr(data, responses, 0.3, true);a
+mlpack::LinearRegression lr(data, responses, 0.3, true);

 // Save the model using the binary format as a standalone parameter, throwing an
 // exception on failure.